 Medicare Advantage Basics

-Medicare Advantage, also called Part C, is a Medicare health plan offered by private companies.
+Medicare Advantage, also called Part C, is a Medicare health plan offered by private insurance companies.
 These plans are considered an alternative to Medicare and cover all the same services covered by Original Medicare.
 These plans may also offer additional benefits that Original Medicare doesn’t offer.
-There are two primary options for Medicare beneficiaries:

 What is a Medicare Advantage plan?